kexinwang3/spaco/README.md

                           packages = c("numpy", "tensorly", "scikit-learn"))
 ```

-You can install the development version of spaco from
+The development version of `spaco` can be installed from
 [GitHub](https://github.com/) with:

 ``` r